Trump will host Armenia and Azerbaijan for a White House peace summit

 Russia's waning influence

-The signing of a deal between Armenia and Azerbaijan also marks a geopolitical blow to their former imperial master, Russia.
-Throughout the nearly four-decade conflict, Moscow played mediator to expand its clout in the strategic South Caucasus region, but its influence waned quickly after it launched a full-scale invasion of Ukraine in February 2022.
+The signing of a deal between Armenia and Azerbaijan, both former Soviet republics, also strikes a geopolitical blow to their former imperial master, Russia.
+Throughout the nearly four-decade conflict, Moscow played mediator to expand its clout in the strategic South Caucasus region, but its influence waned quickly after it launched the full-scale invasion of Ukraine in February 2022.
 The Trump-brokered deal would allow the U.S. to deepen its reach in the region as Moscow retreats, senior U.S. administration officials said.

-The Trump administration began engaging with Armenia and Azerbaijan in earnest earlier this year, when Trump’s key diplomatic envoy, Steve Witkoff, met with Aliyev and other leaders in Baku and started to discuss what a senior administration official called a “regional reset.”
+The Trump administration began engaging with Armenia and Azerbaijan in earnest earlier this year, when Trump’s key diplomatic envoy, Steve Witkoff, met with Azerbaijan's President Ilham Aliyev and other leaders in Baku and started to discuss what a senior administration official called a “regional reset.”

 Separate from the joint agreement, both Armenia and Azerbaijan will sign deals with the United States meant to bolster cooperation in energy, technology and the economy, the White House said.

-Trump previewed much of Friday’s plan in a social media post Thursday evening, saying the two leaders would participate in a peace ceremony and sign economic agreements with the U.S. that would “fully unlock the potential of the South Caucasus Region.”
+Trump previewed much of Friday’s plan in a social media post Thursday evening, saying Aliyev and Armenian Prime Minister Nikol Pashinyan would participate in a peace ceremony and sign economic agreements with the U.S. that would “fully unlock the potential" of the South Caucasus region.

 “Many Leaders have tried to end the War, with no success, until now, thanks to ‘TRUMP,’” Trump said on his Truth Social site.

-The Republican president will first meet with Armenian Prime Minister Nikol Pashinyan and then will host Azerbaijan's president, Ilham Aliyev.
+The Republican president will first meet with Pashinyan and then will host Aliyev.
 Finally, all three leaders will participate in a joint signing ceremony in the State Dining Room.
 That peace declaration will be the first signed by both Armenia and Azerbaijan since the end of the Cold War, according to the administration.

 A conflict lasting decades